-The Group focuses on its business impact on the environment and natural resources and pursues the best practice with the environmental protection.
+The Group focuses on its business impact on the environment and natural resources and pursues the best practice in environmental protection.
 Aside from abiding by the relevant environmental laws and regulations and international standards, relevant environmental protection policies have been formulated with the principle to minimise impact of our operations on the natural environment.
 The Group endeavours to identify ways to integrate environmental considerations into its business decisions and services it provides, so as to achieve environmental sustainability.
-Relevant notice would be circulated to staff as a guidance for them to minimise the impact on the environment and establish an environmental-friendly working environment in daily operation.
+Relevant notice would be circulated to staff as guidance for minimising the impact on the environment and establishing an environmentally-friendly working environment in daily operations.